MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/visualizations/add-calculated-moving-average-chart-report-builder.md

 ---
 title: "Add a calculated moving average to a series on a chart in Power BI paginated report | Microsoft Docs"
-description: Learn how the Moving Average formula price indicator can be shown on a chart to identify trends in Power BI Report Builder. ms.date: 11/07/2024 ms.service: powerbi ms.subservice: report-builder
+description: Learn how to add the Moving Average formula price indicator on a chart to identify trends in Power BI Report Builder. ms.date: 11/07/2024 ms.service: powerbi ms.subservice: report-builder